surniaulula/wpsso-google-merchant-feed/readme.txt

 WC Tested Up To: 7.3.0
 Stable Tag: 6.1.0

-Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Product Pages.
+Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Products with Multilingual Support.

 == Description ==

 <!-- about -->

-Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Product Pages.
+Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Products with Multilingual Support.

 **E-Commerce Plugin Not Required:**